Exactly Solvable Topological Phase Transition in a Quantum Dimer Model

 where $q_{z_0,z_1}$ is a polynomial depending on the points $z_0,z_1$, and $P(e^{ik_x},e^{ik_y})$ is the characteristic polynomial, equivalently the product of band dispersions in the free-fermion picture, for the lattice.
 This leads to an exact asymptotic expression in terms of sums and products of explicit integrals for any correlator, which allows for analytic study of correlators \cite{cohn2001variational,kenyon2006dimers,basor2007asymptotics,basor2017exact,shah2025breakdown}.
-In particular, for this model we analytically show (see Supplemental Material) that the dimer-dimer correlations decay exponentially off of the critical point at $\wt=3$.
-More generally, in the full six parameter edge weights case, the dimer-dimer correlator decays exponentially away from the set where one of the horizontal or diagonal edge weights is equal to the sum of the other three remaining such weights.
+In particular, for this model we analytically show \cite{sm} that the dimer-dimer correlations decay exponentially off of the critical point at $\wt=3$.
+More generally, in the Supplemental Material \cite{sm}, we consider the full six parameter $2\times 1$ edge weights case, and show the dimer-dimer correlator decays exponentially away from the set where one of the horizontal or diagonal edge weights is equal to the sum of the other three remaining such weights.

 Quantum dimer models can be mapped to gauge theories, in particular the model studied here can be mapped to a $\mathbb{Z}_2$ gauge theory~\cite{moessner2001shortranged}.
 Monomers (sites without any dimers touching it) and visons correspond to the electric and magnetic charges under such mapping.
 Exponential decay of all dimer-dimer correlators and vison correlators implies that the system is gapped and is a $\mathbb{Z}_2$ quantum spin liquid \cite{senthil2000z2gauge,senthil2001fractionalizationPRB,senthil2001fractionalizationPRL,balents2002fractionalization}.
 The vison correlator, which is a nonlocal string operator, can be written in terms of $K$ and $K^{-1}$ as follows.
-For a fixed path $\gamma$ between faces $f_1$ and $f_2$ (Fig.~\ref{fig:path}), consider the edges $E$ crossed by $\gamma$, and count the number of dimers present in $E$.
-The vison correlator between $f_1$ and $f_2$ is $|\langle(-1)^{\#\{\text{dimers in $E$}\}}\rangle|$, and can be written in terms of the Kasteleyn matrix as \cite{shah2025breakdown}
+For a fixed path $\gamma$ between faces $f_0$ and $f_\ell$ (Fig.~\ref{fig:triangle}), consider the edges $E$ crossed by $\gamma$, and count the number of dimers present in $E$.
+The vison correlator between $f_0$ and $f_\ell$ is $|\langle(-1)^{\#\{\text{dimers in $E$}\}}\rangle|$, and can be written in terms of the Kasteleyn matrix as \cite{shah2025breakdown}

 where $I_{2|E|}$ is the $2|E|\times2|E|$ identity matrix, $(K^{-1})_E$ is the restriction of $K^{-1}$ to $E$ (i.e. to the $2|E|$ vertex indices associated with $E$) and $(K')_E$ is a restricted Kasteleyn matrix with nonzero entries only for edges in $E$.